Open-Data-Science-at-SIO/BUG-Resources/tutorials/transrate.rst

 :date: Jan 8, 2016

 Transrate can help assess the quality of your de-novo transcriptome assembly.
-It calculates a number of length and sequence based metrics such as N50 and GC content, maps input reads back to contigs and calculates coverage and mapping percentage, and provides a 'score' per assembly that represents quality.
-This metric may help you choose the best assembler and parameters for your species.
+It calculates a number of length-based and sequence-based metrics such as N50 and GC content, can map input reads to contigs to calculate coverage and mapping percentage, and ultimately provides a 'score' per assembly (and per contig) that represents quality.
+It also allows comparisons to DNA,RNA, and peptide reference sequences.
+These metrics may help you choose the best assembler and parameters for your species.
 Transrate also provides contig-level statistics to allow you to filter out low-scoring contigs.

 - `website <http://hibberdlab.com/transrate>`__
 - `preprint <http://dx.doi.org/10.1101/021626>`__